Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_user.md

 ## Business card message

 There is no card-type message in the SDK.
-The sending and receiving of card messages in the Demo use the existing custom message type, by specifying the event of the custom message as \"userCard\", and adding required AgoraChat id, nickname, and avatar in the ext to display the user’s business card.
+The sending and receiving of card messages in the Demo use the existing custom message type, by specifying the event of the custom message as \"userCard\", and adding required Chat user ID, nickname, and avatar in the ext to display the user’s business card.

 The business card message sending process is as follows: